EFA, Seafoods, Selenium & Mercury

 As a result, the selenium eaten in seafoods lets mercury accumulate in human tissues with no sign of harm.
 The few well-known examples of harmful “spills” had little balancing amount of selenium.

-Research reports by Dr. Joe Hibbeln describe how benefits from eating the needed omega-3 nutrients in seafoods outweighs the risk for harm from the mercury in seafoods.
+A research report by Dr. Joe Hibbeln and colleagues describes how benefits from eating the needed omega-3 nutrients in seafoods outweighs the risk for harm from the mercury in seafoods.
 Also, seafood is not the major food source of mercury in diets.
 Eating more seafood gives benefit as you Nix6 and Eat3.

 Updated May, 2015